xidaniel/Intelligent-Video-Analysis-and-Post-processing-System/README.md

-# AI-Based Efficient Automatic Post-Processing Intelligence System for Live Lecture Video
+# Lecture Video Transformation Through an Intellgent Video Analysis and Post-Processing System
 ## About This Project
 Lecture videos are good sources to learn something new.
 However, the videos without post-processing are usually posted on the internet directly due to the technology and resources limitations.
 We usually get highly-quality by consuming more time and resources.
 We investigate the problem of automatically extracting key information from a lecture video in different scenarios.
 The goal of this thesis is to extract main instructor and screen from a original live lecture video and then to combine them to generate a new layout-video with less file size than original.
 ## Demo